Learning Hard Retrieval Decoder Attention for Transformers: Hard Retrieval Attention

-By applying the same process to all vectors of $P$, can we obtain $P_{hard}$.
-Since $P_{hard}$ only consists of one-hot vectors, the corresponding accumulation operation in Eq. \ref{eqa:attend} can be achieved efficiently by indexing.
-Specifically, we first take the index $i_{max}\ j$ of the vector $\overrightarrow p_{hard\ j}$ in $P_{hard}$:
+Since $P_{hard}$ only consists of one-hot vectors, the corresponding attention accumulation operation in Eq. \ref{eqa:attend} can be achieved efficiently by indexing.
+Specifically, for the $j$th one-hot vector $\overrightarrow p_{hard\ j}$, we first take the index $i_{max\ j}$ of the one-valued element:

-where $argmax$ results in the index of the largest element of a vector.
+where ${\rm{argmax}}$ returns the index of the largest element of a vector.

+Note that in practice the multinomial sampling directly returns $i_{max\ j}$, but we keep $P_{hard}$ here to explain our approach in Section \ref{subsec:backward}.

 Next, we obtain the hard attention result with a simple retrieval operation on $V$: